hiimtaylorjones/heroku-consulting-example/development_notes.md

 # Known Issues

-  1. I'm seeing a lot of H12 errors on my app.
+  [KI-1].
+I'm seeing a lot of H12 errors on my app.
 Someone said something about "concurrency"?
 Not sure what that is or how to fix my app.
-  2. I don't want my app being accessible via http.
+  [KI-2].
+I don't want my app being accessible via http.
 Is there a way I can force all requests to https?
-  3. I can't seem to get my logo.jpg to work in my application layout.
+  [KI-3].
+I can't seem to get my logo.jpg to work in my application layout.
 Any ideas?
-  4. I'm trying to include `scaffolds.scss` in the project, but it's not loading.
+  [KI-4].
+I'm trying to include `scaffolds.scss` in the project, but it's not loading.
-  5. When I check my logs on Heroku, I don't see any output from Rails.
+  [KI-5].
+When I check my logs on Heroku, I don't see any output from Rails.
-  6. My main index page that lists all the posts is really slow and has a ton of DB queries.
+  [KI-6].
+My main index page that lists all the posts is really slow and has a ton of DB queries.
 What's going on here?
-  7. I added this awesome feature to email me a post.
+  [KI-7].
+I added this awesome feature to email me a post.
 Example: http://localhost:3000/emails/new?post_id=66  But when I submit the form, it's kind of slow.
 Any ideas on how I can speed this up?

-# Notes on Known Issues #1
+# Notes on Known Issue #1

 Heroku offers a variety of errors to better inform users around what's happening in their application.
 The error that's specifically being referenced (H12) is one that's triggered when your HTTP request takes longer than 30 seconds to complete on your Heroku instance or instances.
 So, while it may not take 30 seconds to complete locally, its happening on Heroku and triggering that error.